nb-twy/ParkDirectories/README.md

 # Park Directories
 Park Directories allows a user to navigate to any directory on their system with the simplicity of the semantics of the _cd_ command.
 Do you have a a few directories in which you work commonly: the root to your _dev_ directory, _/var/log_, the root directory of your current project?
 When you open your terminal, how do you jump to one of these?
-Do you have aliased for them in _.bashrc_ or _.bash_profile_?
-Do you have type them out with tab completion a lot?
+Do you have aliases for them in _.bashrc_ or _.bash_profile_?
+Do you have to type them out with tab completion a lot?
 Does it get tedious?
-When you want to jump to another part of your system and stay there fora  while, are you tempted to open a new terminal window or another tab, or another _tmux_ pane so that you can come back to where you are without having to navigate back tediously?
+When you want to jump to another part of your system and stay there for a  while, are you tempted to open a new terminal window or another tab, or another _tmux_ pane so that you can come back to where you are without having to navigate back tediously?

-There are a few popular implementations that allow us to go back to the last directory easily using the command `cmd -`.
+There are a few popular implementations that allow us to go back to the last directory easily using the command `cd -`.
 This is really handy, but what happens when you need to navigate around the tree for a bit before going back to where you were?

 With Park Directories, this is easy.
 Park (_i.e._ bookmark) the current directory by typing `pd -a NAME`.
 Go wherever you'd like on your system.
 When you're ready to return to where you were, type `pd NAME`, and you're back!